shanthi1999/web-dev-error-solutions/errors/javascript/creating-a-css-only-expanding-card-with-a-subtle-reveal/README.md

-# 🐞 Creating a CSS-only Expanding Card with a Subtle Reveal
+# 🐞 Creating a CSS-Only Expanding Card with a Subtle Reveal

-This document details how to create an expanding card effect using only CSS.
+This document details the creation of an expanding card effect using only CSS.
 No JavaScript is required.
-This effect involves a card that expands vertically when hovered over, revealing hidden content with a smooth transition.
-We'll be using pure CSS3 for this effect.
+This effect utilizes CSS transitions and transforms to smoothly expand a card when hovered over, revealing hidden content.
+We'll use plain CSS for maximum browser compatibility.

 ## Description of the Styling

-The card starts with a compact size displaying only a title and a small preview.
-On hover, it smoothly expands to reveal additional content such as a longer description and maybe an image.
-The expansion animation is achieved using CSS transitions and transforms.
-We’ll also style the card to give it a clean and modern look.
+The card starts in a compact state, displaying only a title and a small thumbnail image.
+Upon hovering over the card, it expands horizontally, revealing a larger image and additional text content.
+The expansion is animated smoothly using CSS transitions.
+The reveal is subtly staged: the image expands first, followed by the text.

 ## Full Code